Will AI Replace Journalists?

 Will AI replace journalists?βΎ

-Is journalism a good career in 2026?βΎ
+Is journalism still worth pursuing as a career in 2026?βΎ